longma1/long_ma_test/question_c/README.md

 where size is an integer to specify the max size of the cache, time is an integer to specify how long until a cache is considered expired from the time it is inserted. and country is the country code of where the server is located for geo location purposes.
-For example for a server in canada, with max size of 10 and an expiring time of 20 minutes, we would call
+For example for a server with max size of 10 and an expiring time of 20 minutes, we would call
->cache = Cache(10,20,'CA')
+>cache = Cache(10,20)

 To add an object to the cache, use the function
 >cache.add(obj)